-While a pipeline with a larger diameter would easily be able to carry a small volume of water, it would leak or get damaged if a volume higher than its capacity is passed through it.
+While a pipeline with a larger diameter would easily be able to carry a small volume of water, it would leak or get damaged if a force higher than its capacity is passed through it.

 Similarly, an HDMI 1.4 port can transmit a maximum of only 10.2 Gbit/s of data.
-This is far lower than the 48 Gbit/s of bandwidth that an HDMI 2.1 cable can carry.
+This is far lower than the 48 Gbit/s bandwidth that an HDMI 2.1 cable can carry.

 Also Read: Is HDMI Backwards Compatible?

 HDMI is Backwards Compatible BUT NOT Forward Compatible